ESL Afterschool Communities

 - CULTURALLY: we respect, appreciate and celebrate all cultures.

 - ACADEMICALLY: we tailor activities and curriculum to individual needs; we are in constant contact with classroom teachers, volunteering weekly in schools.

 - Year-round academic programming using scientifically based research (SBR) curriculum aligned to Ohio's Common Core Standards which increases student's learning time and skill sets in reading fluency/language arts and mathematics.
 Science, Technology, Engineering and Math (STEM) skills are an important focus that is weaved throughout all curriculum planning.

 - Character education programs which promote resiliency factors, self esteem, positive identity exploration and life skills through healthy food, recreational activity, prevention programs, leadership training, volunteer service, career exploration and field trips.

 - Promotion and assistant with parental involvement and engagement at home and school.
-Building stronger communities by offering regular home visits, adult basic ESL classes, family math and literacy nights, social service referrals, sewing classes, parent education workshops, community field trips and the establishment of community gardens.
+Building stronger communities by offering regular home visits, adult basic ESL classes, family math and literacy nights, social service referrals, parent education workshops, community field trips and translation services.

 Columbus State has operated afterschool programs for Immigrant and Refugee (I/R) students since 2004.
 The programs were initially operated through the College's Language Institute in response to the request of parents attending Basic English courses.
 The ESLAsC program was developed over several years in response to this request.
 The program has a long history of addressing the educational and cultural integration needs of Columbus' growing I/R population.